Saturday, April 23, 2011

 1976: Bob Marley and the Wailers began their 42-date tour at the Tower Theater in Upper Darby, Pennsylvania.

-1977: After 19 weeks on the charts, Thelma Houston culminated her ascension at #1 with "Don't Leave Me This Way", which is the 10th longest time for a song to reach #1 in rock history.
-She was followed by Glen Campbell's "Southern Nights".
+1977: After 19 weeks on the charts, Thelma Houston culminated her ascension at #1 with "Don't Leave Me This Way".
+At the time, it was a record number of weeks to #1, but it has since fallen out of the top 10 in that category.
+Houston was followed by Glen Campbell's "Southern Nights".
 The Eagles were climbing fast with "Hotel California" while David Soul's displaced #1 "Don't Give Up On Us" fell to #4.
-The remainder of the Top Ten: 10cc were at #5 with "The Things We Do For Love", Natalie Cole edged up one with "I've Got Love On My Mind", Barbra Streisand's former #1 "Evergreen" moved back up to #7, the Atlanta Rhythm Section held #8 with "So In To You", Leo Sayer had a big hit with "When I Need You" at #9 and Jennifer Warnes scored her first top ten with "Right Time of the Night".
+The remainder of the Top 10: 10cc were at #5 with "The Things We Do For Love", Natalie Cole edged up one with "I've Got Love On My Mind", Barbra Streisand's former #1 "Evergreen" moved back up to #7, the Atlanta Rhythm Section held #8 with "So In To You", Leo Sayer had a big hit with "When I Need You" at #9 and Jennifer Warnes scored her first top ten with "Right Time Of The Night".

 1977: Leo Sayer topped the Adult Contemporary chart with "When I Need You".